gmlewis/irmf/spec/README.md

 * `}*/`

-What follows this JSON blob is a GLSL ES 3.0 shader ([quick reference PDF](https://www.khronos.org/files/opengles3-quick-reference-card.pdf)) similar to a ShaderToy [`mainImage`](https://www.shadertoy.com/howto)
+What immediately follows this JSON blob is a GLSL ES 3.0 shader ([quick reference PDF](https://www.khronos.org/files/opengles3-quick-reference-card.pdf)) (using the specified `encoding`) similar to a ShaderToy [`mainImage`](https://www.shadertoy.com/howto)
 “pixel shader” (or “full-screen fragment shader”), but instead of this ShaderToy function signature: